Mr-Perfection/JavaScript/ReactJS/basic-react/README.md

 * React automatically handles DOM manipulation
 * State is initialized in the constructor method and can be accessed by calling this.state.{KEY_VALUE}
-* Props is a properties that can be transferred through parameters in component by calling <Header name={VALUE}/> and in Header
+* Props is a properties that can be transferred through parameters in component by calling <Header name={VALUE}/> and in Header component, you can simply use it as this.props.name
-* component, you can simply use it as this.props.name
+* use .bind(this) for function call to specify which component you are calling function from.

 ## Instructions to run